paulie-o74/wordle-py/README.md

 - To my mentor Mo Shami for his guidance and direction.
 - To the Code Institute online resources
-- To my younger brother (seanie5011) for engaging in conversation and sharing his own experience with logic based applications
+- To my younger brother Sean for engaging in conversation and sharing his own experience with logic based applications
 - To my partner Ashley for helping me through personal issues and helping me stay on task.